Lake Tahoe Boat Storage: Pricing and Convenience

 Lake Tahoe Shoreline

 Boat storage at the Lake is typically offered through one of the local marinas.
-Prices here are the most expensive of any other storage option.
+For those who own Lake Tahoe property, this is may seem like the obvious choice.
+However, rrices here are the most expensive of any other storage option.
 Dry rack outdoor storage pricing starts at around $640 per month.
-Indoor storage is typically not available.
+Indoor storage is not widely available.

 There are a few dedicated boat storage options in the Reno/Sparks area.
 Many storage facilities that advertise “boat storage” are just standard storage lockers that aren’t designed specifically for boats.
 Pricing starts at about $275 per month.